1dv032/syllabus/examination/part_2/examination.md

   You should analyze the application and see what part will go into the different containers.
 The solution should be a couple of containers defined in dockerfiles and put together in a docker-compose-file.

 3. **Docker Production version** -
-  In this step you should try to take the dockerized Hour Application to production.
+  In this last step you should try to take the dockerized Hour Application to production.
 The whole application should have a reversed proxy in-front that forces the users to rung HTTPS.
 If the user visits the site through port 80 a redirect to port 443 should be done.
 For now the solution could work with self-signed certificates.

   The application should run in production mode meaning that the rails environment should be production, including setting the required for running a rails application in production.
 For more information about this you can red this resource [Rails in production](https://github.com/1dv032/syllabus/blob/master/resources/part_2/rubyonrails_production.md).